-Hollywood pushes out a seemingly endless supply of movies based on novels, comic books, or old TV shows.
+Hollywood pushes out a seemingly endless supply of movies based on novels, comic books, old TV shows, and previously released movies.
 Every so often, however, studios try their hand at adapting poems for the big screen.
-Here are 11 examples.
+In honor of National Poetry Month, here are 11 examples.

 Joel and Ethan Coen released a comedy about a trio of convicts trying to escape a Mississippi chain gang only to stumble into a series of misadventures and misfortune.
 With George Clooney playing Ulysses Everett McGill, the Odysseus surrogate, O Brother, Where Art Thou? took ancient Greek poet Homer’s episodic structure of The Odyssey and married it with absurd comedy and old-timey bluegrass music from T-Bone Burnett.
 The Coens didn’t read the epic poem while making the movie and actor Tim Blake Nelson was reportedly the only person on set who was familiar with Homer’s work (he holds a degree in Classics from Brown University).